Python-GIS-book/site/source/part2/chapter-06/md/04-coordinate-reference-system.md

 ## Reprojecting a GeoDataFrame

+Changing from one coordinate system to another is one of the most common tasks to do when working with geographic data.
+This process is commonly called as {term}`map reprojection`, {term}`coordinate transformation` or {term}`geographic coordinate conversion`.
+When the data is reprojected, the coordinates described in one coordinate reference system to another are transformed by using specific geodetic equations.
+This is important when working with geographic data because different coordinate systems are used for different purposes, and it is often necessary to transform coordinates between them in order to compare or integrate data from different sources.
+For example, coordinates on the Earth's surface may be represented in geographic (latitude and longitude) or projected (Cartesian) coordinates, and the same location will have different coordinate values depending on the CRS used to describe it.
+It is important that the layers are in the same coordinate system when analyzing the spatial relationships between the layers, such as when making a Point in Polygon -query, or other type of overlay analysis.
+The transformation between these coordinate systems involves both translation and rotation, and requires knowledge of the shape and size of the earth, as well as its orientation in space.

-Changing from one coordinate system to another is a simple task to do in `geopandas`, as we can use the `.to_crs()` -method which is a built-in functionality of the `GeoDataFrame`.
+Reprojecting geographic data from one coordinate system to another might sound a bit tricky, but luckily we do not need to do any equations ourselves.
+The coordinate transformation can be done very easily in `geopandas` by using `.to_crs()` -method of a given `GeoDataFrame`.
 The method has two alternative parameters: 1) `crs` which accepts CRS information from various formats, such as proj-strings or OGS WKT text; and 2) `epgs` that accepts the EPSG-code of a given coordinate system as a number.
-Both of these can be used to make the coordinate transformation and reproject the data into the desired CRS.
+Both of these can be used to make the coordinate transformation and reproject the data into a desired CRS.
 Let's reproject our data into `EPSG:3035` using the `epsg` -parameter:

 ```python
 # Let's make a backup copy of our data